Home

 research analyst with The Center for Naval Analyses, a federally-funded research and development center.
 He also served as Special Assistant to the U.S. Ambassador to China.

-BIO coming soon
+BIO soon

 Scott A. McLaughlin is a highly experienced engineer and executive with a diverse background in both design and business.
 He has worked in both the private and government sectors and has traveled around the world installing, maintaining, and marketing specialized wind radar systems.
 His innovative designs support space launch, test ranges, aviation operations, weather service networks, atmospheric research, pollution studies, and shipboard-based wind measurements.
 Users include research and defense agencies such as NASA, NOAA, DOE, U.S. Army, U.S. Navy, U.S. Air Force, universities, as well as customers in Spain, Taiwan, India, UAE, Thailand, Kuwait, Mexico, Samoa, and Colombia.